Brainiac (band): Influence and legacy

 During a BBC radio session, Nine Inch Nails' frontman Trent Reznor commented on Brainiac that they were a major influence on him, "from a sonic standpoint."
 He also revealed that while recording 2005's With Teeth he would use Electro-Shock for President as a "sound reference."

 Chris Walla of Death Cab for Cutie claimed Brainiac influenced his work on Narrow Stairs.

 Matt Bellamy of Muse claims that a certain section in the song "Exo-Politics" from Black Holes and Revelations was heavily influenced by Brainiac.

-Cedric Bixler and Omar Rodríguez-López of The Mars Volta state Brainiac, specifically Electro-Shock for President as an influential record.
-On their influence Cedric states:
+Cedric Bixler-Zavala and Omar Rodríguez-López of At the Drive-In and the Mars Volta have cited the influence of Brainiac, especially Electro-Shock for President.
+Bixler-Zavala has stated:

 Nearly every band is indebted to Brainiac: Blood Brothers, The Locust, At the Drive-In, also The Faint owe them a lot, and they wouldn't be afraid to admit that.
 Brainiac were at least the first to have this certain Devo-thing - even though it's not that, obviously: absurd vocals, heavy synths, samples of dogs and trains.
 All the electronic stuff on this album was done by Steve Albini and Jim O'Rourke.
 Brainiac recorded only three albums because the singer died in a crashed car.
 It's like a dark secret you can discover.

 The National's Matt Berninger has also praised Brainiac, stating: "Seeing this band perform was something that would rewire your idea of a rock band.
 They were doing things both musically and performance-wise that seemed entirely free and unburdened by self-consciousness and insecurity.
 And it was organic, and honest, and fearless, and unhinged.
 They were channeling something very healing and potent.
 They were way out on a strange limb all by themselves."